Valer100/winaccent/docs/other-features/settings.md

 winaccent also allows you to retrieve some appearance-related settings.
 Here are all the settings that winaccent can retrieve right now:

 ## Colored title bars and window borders
-This setting can be found on Windows 10 and 11 in Settings > Personalization > Color.
-It is called "Show accent color on title bars and window borders".
+This setting can be found on Windows 10 and 11 in Settings > Personalization > Color as "Show accent color on title bars and window borders".
 To check if this setting is enabled or not, you can use the `is_titlebar_colored` boolean variable like this:

 ```python
 import winaccent